 FPF Letter to NY State Legislature

-On Friday, June 14, FPF submitted a letter to the New York State Assembly and Senate supporting a well-crafted moratorium on facial recognition systems for security uses in public schools.
+On June 14, FPF submitted letters to the New York State Assembly and Senate supporting a well-crafted moratorium on facial recognition systems for security uses in public schools.
 FPF also cautioned against overly broad bans or language that might have unintended consequences on other security programs, including some that may include biometric technology.

 Specifically, FPF recommended: